augustcolonna/ce-scripts/README.md

 - Set `DX_BASE_URL` and `DX_TOKEN` in the file.

 4) Prepare your CSV(s)
-- A CSV is a spreadsheet saved as “Comma-Separated Values”.
+- A CSV is a spreadsheet saved as "Comma-Separated Values".
 - Make sure it has the columns required by the script you want to run (examples below).
-- Put the CSV file somewhere easy to reference.
-Recommended: create a `csv/` folder inside `ce-scripts/` and place files there.
+- Create a `csv/` folder inside `ce-scripts/` and place files there with these names:
+  - `deployments.csv` for deployments backfill
+  - `prs.csv` for set-pull-services
+  - `incidents.csv` for incidents import
-- Optional: set `DX_CSV_DIR` in your `.env` to the folder where you keep CSVs (defaults to `./csv`).
-When set, you can pass just the filename to the CLI, e.g., `--csv deployments.csv`.
+- Optional: set `DX_CSV_DIR` in your `.env` to a different folder, or pass `--csv /path/to/file.csv` to override.

 5) Do a dry run first
 - All commands support a “dry-run” mode that shows what would be sent without making changes.